 Jersey real estate is some of the most expensive in Georgia, although Jersey house values don't compare to the most expensive real estate in the U.S.

-When you are in Jersey, you'll notice that it is more blue-collar than most other communities in America.
-48.33% of Jersey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Jersey is a blue-collar town, with 48.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jersey is a city of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Jersey who work in office and administrative support (26.67%), management occupations (20.00%), and sales jobs (5.00%).

 Jersey’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.